Business acumen...hmmm...what is this elusive concept?

 Actually, this overwhelms the prospect and creates a sense in their mind that you are not interested in their problem.

 This may be your approach to gathering information but a potential client soon begins to feel uncomfortable, if they have to speak for a length of time without your input.

 Don’t overpower the situation but ask meaningful and relevant questions as part of your conversation.
-Then listen for the answers before you rush to add to the conversation.
+Then listen for the answers before you rush to add your thoughts to the conversation.

 I don’t care how good your memory is or what is your game plan – take notes during the meeting!